ELETTRA-SincrotroneTrieste/cumbia-libs/index.md

 Additionally, JavaScript files can be used as data sources.
 Read more about *cumbia-random*
 <a href="html/cumbia-random/html/index.html">here</a>.

-### Use the shipped client applications to interact immediately with multiple control systems
+### Use the included apps (with bash Tango source auto completion!) to access immediately multiple control systems
-The Qt graphical client and a command line tool are ready to communicate with the supported control systems and the *cumbia-random* module.
+A Qt graphical client and a command line application are ready to communicate with the supported control systems and the *cumbia-random* module.
 An external <a href="https://github.com/ELETTRA-SincrotroneTrieste/qumbia-tango-findsrc-plugin">plugin</a>
-makes Tango source *bash auto completion* possible!
+makes Tango source <b>bash auto completion</b> possible!

 ### Keywords and technologies
 - C++-11